Asiter-Doughnut/TmNoiseClassification/README.md

 no problem with the replacement of the VMware Workstation Pro.
 The input tensor is initially [1,80,3000 * 160].
 Model conversion failed.
 Conversion errors may occur because the data is too large.
 Now it becomes 500 \ * 160.
 It is the audio of 5S.
 At present, we are waiting for the deployment of connecting boards.

+### RKNN deployment boards

+The impact of rknn conversion on the result of arithmetic operations is too significant, resulting in a large deviation in the calculated results.
+Currently, I am not considering using NPU but will instead use CPU for inference.